riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

-#### Subtree Kernel, Ramon and Gaertner

-The subtree kernel on graphs compares all pairs of nodes from graphs G = (V, E, L) and G′ = (V ′, E′, L′) by iteratively comparing their neighbourhoods.
-Intuitively k-Ramon iteratively compares all matchings M(v, v′) between neighbours of two nodes v from G and v from G. The runtime complexity of the subtree kernel for a pair of graphs is $O(n^2h4d)$, including a comparison of all pairs of nodes $O(n^2)$, and a pairwise comparison of all matchings in their neighbourhoods in $O(4d)$, which is repeated in h iterations. h is a multiplicative factor, not an exponent, as one can implement the subtree kernel recursively, starting with $k_1$ and recursively computing $k_h$ from $k_{h−1}$.

 #### Graphlet Kernel, Petri et al.

 Graphlets are small connected non-isomorphic induced subgraphs of a large network.
 An induced subgraph must contain all edges between its nodes that are present in the large network, while a partial subgraph may contain only some of these edges.